grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

-This doesn't compile, of course.
-Then I look at the signature of the `CreateNewReservationCommand` method and I see that it returns a command but also accepts two arguments:
+This doesn't compile.
+To find out why, I look at the signature of the `CreateNewReservationCommand` method, and I see that it not only returns a command, but also accepts two arguments.
+I need to take that into account in the Statement:

 ```csharp
 public class TicketOfficeCommandFactorySpecification